100th Anniversary of Women's Dipsea Hike on April 21, 2018

 1922 Women's Dipsea Hike

-The Dipsea Race Committee is planning the celebration of the 100th anniversary of the Women’s Dipsea Hike on Saturday, April 21, 2018.
+The Dipsea Race Committee and One Tam are planning the celebration of the 100th anniversary of the Women’s Dipsea Hike on Saturday, April 21, 2018.
 We are securing permits and organizing event details, safety measures, and volunteers.

-The Dipsea Race Committee will announce walk registration information and lunch information in January 2018.
+The Dipsea Race Committee will announce walk registration information and lunch information in early February 2018.
 The number of entrants for the celebratory hike may be restricted up to 500.

 Participants will be encouraged to wear period costumes from 1918 – when the first Women’s Dipsea Hike was staged.
 The walk registration fee will include the presentation of a women’s head scarf to each entrant on the morning of the event.